brainsik/virtualenv-burrito/README.md

     mkvirtualenv newname

-Once activated, pip install (_without_ using sudo) whichever Python packages you want.
+Once activated, `pip install <package>` (_without_ using sudo) whichever Python packages you want.
 They'll only be available in that virtualenv.
 You can make as many virtualenvs as you want.

 To switch between virtualenvs: